mavlink/mavlink-devguide/en/guide/mavlink_2.md

 The XML for messages can contain extensions that are optional in the protocol.
 This allows for extra fields to be added to a message.

+The rules for extended messages are:

+* Extended fields are not sent in *MAVLink 1* messages.
+* If received by an implementation that doesn't have the extended fields then the fields will not be seen.
+* If sent by an implementation that doesn't have the extended fields then the recipient will see zero values for the extended fields.

 For example the fields after the `<extensions>` line below are extended fields:

 ```xml